msadowskigraduate/huffmanandprufer/README.md

 # huffmanandprufner
-Generate Huffman tree for file compression and encode Huffman tree with Prufner.
+Generate Huffman tree for file compression and encode Huffman tree with Prufer.